 The Citizen’s Fire Academy offers residents new insights into how firefighters/paramedics perform their duties and serve the community.
 The Academy consists of ten classes focused on topics such as Fire Suppression, Hazardous Material Response, Forcible Entry, Automobile Extrication and more.

-CPR and First Aid Classes
+Basic Life Support (BLS) and First Aid Classes

 - Heart Saver CPR, AED and First Aid programs can be designed for police officers, scout leaders, businesses and anyone desiring certification.
 Classes are scheduled periodically.
 Please call the Fire Department at (630) 736-3650 for more information or to schedule a class.